Build a WhatsApp AI Agent in 30 Minutes (No Code) Using DronaHQ

 These aren’t edge cases.
 This is most customer service.

-Step 1: Set Up the Instruction + WhatsApp Trigger
+Step 1 – Set Up Your WhatsApp Trigger and AI Instructions

-Opened DronaHQ’s agentic platform.
-Created a new agent workflow.
+Open DronaHQ’s agentic platform.
+Creat a new agent workflow.
 Added the instruction(which you can copy from here)

-Added WhatsApp as the trigger.
-Connected my business WhatsApp number.
+Add WhatsApp as the trigger.
+Connect my business WhatsApp number.
 Every message that comes in now fires the agent.

 Time: 5 minutes.